 - Powassan virus

-There are about 193 species of this tick.
+There are about 193 species of this tick in Idaho.
 The soft ticks do not have a shield like the hard ticks.
 They have a wrinkled appearance.
 The males and females swell and enlarge in size after feeding.
 From the top, one may not be able to view the mouth part.
 They are 14 inches in length and reddish-brown in color.

 Cabins or homes with rodents are likely to have these ticks in abundance.
-Attics and cracks in walls may also contain them.
+You can also find soft ticks in attics and cracks in walls.
 When the larva develops into a nymph and later into an adult, it may have skin that acts as a tough protective layer.
 They have holes called coxal pores.
 These are for excretion purposes.
 They wait in the nest or dwelling of birds or animals for their meal.

 These ticks may prefer any animal or bird as a host.
 The lack of specific prey may be due to their microhabitat.
 They feed multiple times and reproduce many times.
 A female can lay less than 500 eggs per cycle.

 The soft ticks do not mate with the host.
 They mate after or before the consumption of blood from the host.
 The two Carios species and two Ornithodoros species are said to carry pathogens that affect humans.
-If ticks are not scratched, squished, or burnt, The salivary glands of the ticks may release it into the blood of the victim.
-Furthermore, if the tick is not removed, the saliva released to numb the tick bite region may continue to contain infectious pathogens.
+If ticks are not scratched, squished, or burnt, the ticks may release their saliva into the blood of the victim.
+If the tick is not removed, the saliva might cause threatening consequences leading to the increase in the number of infectious pathogens.

 - Lake Clarendon virus